Oussama Mellouli: 2016 Olympics

 Mellouli participated in two competitions in Rio 2016 Summer Olympics but did not win any medals.
 In the 1500m freestyle, he came first in his heat with 15:07.78 (considerably slower than his London 2012 Summer Olympics time of 14:40.31) but ranked 21st in the competition and thus did not qualify for the final.
 He also competed in the 10km marathon, finishing in 12th place with 1:53:06 (+0:00:07 of the gold winner).

 2020 Olympics

 In July 2021, Mellouli had initially decided to withdraw from the 2020 Summer Olympics in Tokyo due to a dispute with the Tunisian federation for alleged forgery since 2017.
 However, he later announced that he would compete at the Tokyo Games, as the Tunisian Olympic Committee President Mahrez Boussian had promised to settle the dispute.

 2021 Olympics

 On Wednesday, August 4, 2021, Tunisian swimmer Oussama Mellouli finished 20th in the 10 km open water marathon at the Tokyo Olympics.
 Mellouli was thus unable to earn another medal on his sixth appearance at the Olympic Games.

-Positive drug test

-A few weeks after the conclusion of the 2007 World Championships, reports began to surface that Mellouli had tested positive for a banned substance at the 2006 U.S. Open, 30 November – 2 December 2006.
-These reports surfaced because FINA, the international governing body of the sport, had discovered that Tunisian authorities had known about the positive test but had only given him a warning.
-FINA/WADA rules state that athletes must be given a 2-year ban from the sport when they test positive for a banned substance.
-Accordingly, FINA took the case to the Court of Arbitration for Sport (CAS), demanding stiffer sanctions.